wbamberg/idl-reference/docs/nsIWindowMediator.md

 ### getEnumerator(aWindowType) ###
  Return an enumerator which iterates over all windows of type aWindowType
 from the oldest window to the youngest.
-@param  aWindowType the returned enumerator will enumerate only
-                    windows of this type. ("type" is the
-                    |windowtype| attribute of the XML <window> element.)
-                    If null, all windows will be enumerated.
-@return an enumerator of nsIDOMWindows.
-Note that windows close
-        asynchronously in many cases, so windows returned from this
-        enumerator can have .closed set to true.
-Caveat enumerator!

 #### Parameters ####